apostol03/js-applications-exam/README.txt

+My solution to the exam for the course JS Applications from SoftUni.

 -----------------------------------
-Quick steps to running the project:
+Quick steps to running the app:
 -----------------------------------

 1. In terminal start the localhost server -> npm run start